Soccer-Spain stifled as Swedes grind out grim 0-0 draw | Sports-Games

 But Sweden's Berg was equally wasteful when he somehow missed the target after a sensational piece of skill and cross from fellow forward Alexander Isak, who had manoeuvred his way past four Spain defenders to put the chance on a plate.
 Spain ran out of steam in the second half before rallying again late on but still failed to beat Sweden keeper Robin Olsen, who thwarted substitute Gerard Moreno in stoppage time.

-Alvaro Morata spurned Spain's best opening in a dominant first half display from Luis Enrique's side on a scorching evening at Seville's La Cartuja stadium in Group E when he missed the target from inside the area after a defensive slip.
-But Sweden's Berg was equally wasteful when he somehow missed the target after a sensational piece of skill and cross from fellow forward Alexander Isak, who had manoeuvred his way past four Spain defenders to put the chance on a plate.

-Spain ran out of steam in the second half before rallying again late on but still failed to beat Sweden keeper Robin Olsen, who thwarted substitute Gerard Moreno in stoppage time.
-"The team leave feeling bad after all the effort we made and the chances we created but we have two games left and we'll try to do better.
-If we played like that in 10 games we'd have won nine of them," said Spain's Aymeric Laporte.

-"We just lacked a goal today, on some days we'd score five, others none.
-But we're not worried, it wasn't meant to be today but it'll come off for us in the next game."
+"We had a lot of chances but we couldn't finish them off," said Spain coach Luis Enrique.
+"I feel bad for the players and fans as we were the better team against a side who decided to close ranks in defence, who are very strong physically and who only tried to attack with the odd long ball."

 This was a deeply frustrating start to the tournament for three-time European champions Spain, who broke a competition record with 917 passes while keeping 85% possession but failed to win their first game for the fifth time in their last six major tournament appearances.
+"If we played like that in 10 games we'd have won nine," added Spain defender Aymeric Laporte.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)